Configure eNegotiate

 Email Notification

-The user can use the eNegotiate notification buttons found within the notification email:
+The user can use the eNegotiate buttons found within the notification email:

 Workflow Card